lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

 * Using the ``nrfjprog -e`` command to erase the storage on the nRF54H20 PDK will brick the device.
   Use ``west flash --erase-storage`` instead.
 * If you cancel a ``west flash`` command before it finishes running, for example by pressing ctrl+C, the device might require a power cycle before it can be flashed again.
+* nRF54H20 USB device controller driver limitations:

+  * An automatic fallback to full speed is not supported when the controller is connected to the FS bus (current stack limitation).
+  * Isochronous transfers (transactions) are not yet supported (for example, there is no support for the USB audio).
+  * Handling of the ``connect``, ``disconnect``, ``suspend``, and ``resume`` bus events is not yet supported due to the design of the driver and the nRF54H20 hardware.
+  * Driver and controller can only be initialized and used after the application initialization level.